IsWladi/Gittory/README.md

 ## Project status

-The project has reached stability with all intended functionalities now implemented.
-It is currently in the maintenance phase.
-Feedback is appreciated, and any suggestions for new features will be thoughtfully considered.
-This is an open-source effort, and I invite community input for ongoing improvements.
+The project is now in a high phase of development with the majority of intended functionalities already in place.
+While the core features are established, I am contemplating additional features for future updates.
+I welcome feedback and consider all suggestions as this is an open-source effort.
+I invite the community's input for ongoing improvements.

 ## Introduction